0xSero/partisia-docs/docs/smart-contracts/testing-contracts/testing-a-smart-contract.md

 cargo pbc build --release
 ```

-Go into the test dir, compile the tests and run them.
+Go into the test directory, compile the tests and run them.

 ```bash
 cd java-test